DanielJR78/cypress-cucumber-sample/README.md

 # Content
 ### Sample features:
 Any test to be executed should be stored under [integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration).
-Any *.feature file* should have an associated folder with the *same name* and containing specific steps and classes in *.js files*.
+Any *.feature file* should have an associated folder with the *same name* which contains specific steps and classes in *.js files*.

 In our example, features are so implemented in [amazon subfolder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon):
 ```